leosa00/Orcs-n-Towers/doc/Introduction.md

 ## Instructions

 Once you have started the game, to place towers on map, drag and drop them from the side bar to an appropriate place.
 Note that towers cannot be built on the path.
+To cancel the purchace of a tower drag it back onto the side bar.
 The towers range can be seen while dragging it as well as by clicking on it once on map.
 To upgrade or sell a tower, click on the tower and choose the wanted action from the menu that appeared on the bottom of the screen, there you can also see the towers specifications.

 A level is completed once all enemies from that level have been killed.
 To move on to the next level, press the "next level" button that appears on the screen.
 The game can be paused by pressing the "pause" button on the side bar, there the player can also see their current level and how much money and HP they have.